 The information in this section should only be followed after a case has been placed in sanction status following the procedures in section 3.6.1-Entering Sanction.
-If the supervisor or designee approves case closure, we will close the case after the person has been in sanction for 4 months in a row.
+If the supervisor or designee approves sanction/sanction penalty, we will close the case after:

-Every sanctioned person must complete a CE after entering sanction status.
-The CE ensures the sanctioned person and their families are in the most appropriate activities to meet their needs and to help them move out of sanction.
+Every sanctioned person must complete the Sanction Re-engagement portion of the CE to start a sanction cure after entering sanction status.
+The Sanction Re-engagement portion of the CE ensures the sanctioned person and their families are in the most appropriate activities to meet their needs and to help them move out of sanction.

-- Schedule (via an appointment letter) a CE for the sanctioned person.
+- Schedule (via an appointment letter) a Sanction Re-Engagement CE for the sanctioned person.

 - Develop an Individual Responsibility Plan.

 The person does not require a special "sanction IRP" just because they have entered sanction.
 Everyone participating in the WorkFirst program is required to have a current IRP based upon his or her activities.
-If someone enters sanction status, the IRP should reflect the activities not done without good cause.
+If someone agrees to a sanction cure plan, the IRP should reflect the activities not done without good cause.
 The person must complete a CE and comply with their existing IRP requirements to cure the sanction.

-When the person agrees to cure the sanction, update the IRP with current dates and any new activities needed to meet any new circumstances, including any activities recommended by the CE.
+When the person agrees to cure the sanction, update the IRP with current dates and any new activities needed to meet any new circumstances, including any activities recommended by the Sanction Re-engagement CE interview.

 Once the sanction decision has been approved, a person must start and continue to do the required WorkFirst activities to cure the sanction.
 This holds true even if the person was originally sanctioned for failure to provide information or for refusing to accept a job.
-An individual must do what is in her or his IRP when the sanction decision was made, unless circumstances change and the IRP is modified (including any changes made as a result of the comprehensive evaluation).
+An individual must do what is in her or his IRP when the sanction decision was made, unless circumstances change and the IRP is modified (including any changes made as a result of the Sanction Re-engagement CE interview).

 If circumstances change, a person's grant, IRP and/or cure requirements may change.